fedbiomed/fedbiomed/README.md

 ## Using Tensorboard

-To enable tensorboard during traning routine to see loss values, you need to set `tensorboard` parameter to `true` while initializing Experiment class.
+To enable tensorboard during training routine to see loss values, you need to set `tensorboard` parameter to `true` while initializing Experiment class.

 ```
 exp = Experiment(tags=tags,